Last Updated August 19, 2022

 V. CHOICE WITH RESPECT TO USES AND DISCLOSURES OF PERSONAL DATA

 OpinionSite recognizes that EU individuals have the right to limit the use and disclosure of their Personal Data, and we are committed to respecting those rights.
 We offer individuals the opportunity to opt out of disclosures of Personal Data to a Third Party or the use of Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individual.
-We will comply with the Privacy Shield Principles with respect to disclosures of Sensitive Data including, when applicable, obtaining the explicit consent (i.e., opt in consent) of an individual prior to disclosing Sensitive Data to a Third Party or using Sensitive Data for purposes other than those for which it was originally collected or subsequently authorized by the individual.
+We will comply with the GDPR with respect to disclosures of Sensitive Data including, when applicable, obtaining the explicit consent (i.e., opt in consent) of an individual prior to disclosing Sensitive Data to a Third Party or using Sensitive Data for purposes other than those for which it was originally collected or subsequently authorized by the individual.
+We will comply with the GDPR with respect to disclosures of Sensitive Data including, when applicable, obtaining the explicit consent (i.e., opt in consent) of an individual prior to disclosing Sensitive Data to a Third Party or using Sensitive Data for purposes other than those for which it was originally collected or subsequently authorized by the individual.

 VI.
 DISCLOSURES / ONWARD TRANSFERS OF PERSONAL DATA

-OpinionSite is potentially liable in cases of onward transfers of Personal Data to third parties, such as when third parties that act as agents on our behalf process Personal Data in a manner inconsistent with the Privacy Shield Principles.
-We will ensure that any third party to which we disclose personal information provides the same level of privacy protection as is required by the Privacy Shield principles and agrees in writing to provide an adequate level of privacy protection.
+OpinionSite is potentially liable in cases of onward transfers of Personal Data to third parties, such as when third parties that act as agents on our behalf process Personal Data in a manner inconsistent with applicable data protection regulations.
+We will ensure that any third party to which we disclose Personal Data provides the same level of privacy protection as is required by the applicable data protection regulations and agrees in writing to provide an adequate level of privacy protection.
 Except as otherwise provided herein, OpinionSite discloses Personal Data only to third parties who reasonably need to know such data.
 Such recipients must agree to abide by confidentiality obligations.

 OpinionSite also may disclose Personal Data for other purposes or to other Third Parties when a Data Subject has consented to or requested such disclosure or under the following circumstances: